Hessian (soldier): History

-The Hessian military became a major source of economic strength.
+The Hessian military became a major source of economic strength and was the dominant force in society.
 Hesse-Kassel manufactured its own weapons and uniforms, and its textile industry was so prosperous from supplying the military that workers could afford to buy meat and wine every day.
 The revenue from renting the army to the British equaled roughly 13 years' worth of taxes, allowing the Landgrave of Hesse-Kassel, Friedrich II, to reduce taxes by one-third between the 1760s and 1784.
 A self-styled enlightened despot, he also oversaw public-works projects, administered a public welfare system, and encouraged education.
 American historian Edward Jackson Lowell lauded Friedrich II for spending British money wisely, describing him as "one of the least disreputable of the princes who sent mercenaries to America".

-Well before the American Revolutionary War, Hessian soldiers were familiar in battlefields across 18th-century Europe.
+Prior to the American Revolutionary War, Hessian soldiers were familiar in battlefields across 18th century Europe.

 In most of these wars, Hesse-Hanau was never formally a belligerent.
 While its troops remained members of the Hessian military, and even fought in their national uniform, they were hired out for service in other armies, without their government having any stake in the conflict.
 Thus, Hessians could serve on opposing sides of the same conflict.
-In the War of the Austrian Succession, both Britain and Bavaria employed Hessian soldiers against one another; in the Seven Years' War, the forces of Hesse-Kassel served with both the Anglo-Hanoverian and the Prussian armies against the French; although Hesse-Kassel was technically allied to Britain and Prussia, her troops were actually leased by the British.
+In the War of the Austrian Succession, both Britain and Bavaria employed Hessian soldiers against one another.
+In the Seven Years' War, the forces of Hesse-Kassel served with both the Anglo-Hanoverian and the Prussian armies against the French; although Hesse-Kassel was technically allied to Britain and Prussia, her troops were actually leased by the British.

-Nevertheless, the practice of lending out auxiliaries did sometimes result in direct consequences.
-In July 1758, during the course of the Seven Years' War, most of Hesse-Kassel, including its capital, was occupied by a French army under Charles de Rohan, Prince of Soubise, which easily overcame the home defence force of 6,000 Hessian militiamen.
+Notwithstanding its formal neutrality in many of these conflicts, the practice of lending out auxiliaries did sometimes draw Hesse-Kassel into war.
+In July 1758, during the course of the Seven Years' War, most of the country, including its capital of Cassel, was occupied by a French army under Charles de Rohan, Prince of Soubise, which easily overcame the home defence force of 6,000 Hessian militiamen.
 Soubise ordered his troops to live off the land, take high-ranking hostages, and extort payments of cash and produce, with the intention of forcing Hessian troops to withdraw from the war.
-Hessian and allied forces attempted to liberate their homeland, but were repulsed at the Battle of Sandershausen on 23 July.
-Following two sieges of Cassel, in 1761 and 1762, the capital was retaken, which constituted the last military action of the war.
+Hessian and allied forces attempted to liberate their homeland but were repulsed at the Battle of Sandershausen on 23 July.
+Following two sieges in 1761 and 1762, Cassel was retaken, which constituted the last military action of the war.